justinmeiners/pre-rendered-backgrounds/README.md

 # [READ ARTICLE HERE](https://justinmeiners.github.io/pre-rendered-backgrounds)

-# pre-rendered-backgrounds

-An Adventure in Pre-rendered backgrounds.
-(Video game prototype.)
+# An Adventure in Pre-Rendered Backgrounds.

 Created by programmer [Justin Meiners](https://github.com/justinmeiners) and 3D artist [Hunter Rassmussen](https://github.com/).

-This repository contains the entire source code for our project, as well as an article summarizing our work.
+This repository contains the entire source code for our game prototype project, as well as an article summarizing our work.
+It also contains the source code for a game engine written in C focused on mobile devices.

 ## Building on macOS